MattThommes/amplify-react-app/README.dev.md

 2. Update the `README.md` file to be specific to your project.
 3. Run `nvm use` to use the correct Node version.
 4. Run `nvm list` to ensure your CLI session is using the same version from the .nvmrc file.
-4. Check Amplify version: `amplify --version`
+5. Check Amplify version: `amplify --version`
-5. If it says command not found, try to install it using the current Node version in your CLI session:
+6. If you see 'command not found' for anything, try running `source ~/.nvm/nvm.sh` in your current CLI session.
-    1. `npm install -g @aws-amplify/cli`
+    1. If amplify is still not found, you may need to install it: `npm install -g @aws-amplify/cli`
-6. Run `npm install`
+7. Run `npm install`
     1. You may receive some warnings about GraphQL which can be ignored:
         ```
         npm WARN ERESOLVE overriding peer dependency